liquinlab/elm-smile/docs/introduction.md

   experiment logic and start collecting data.
-- Participant-friendly features include the ability to withdraw from the experiment (while providing feedback), incremental data saving, optimized load times, and graceful error handling
+- Participant-friendly features include the ability to withdraw from the experiment (while providing feedback), incremental data saving, optimized load times, and graceful error handling.
   <!-- and a responsive design that works on most/all
   devices.-->
 - Developer [mode](/developing) which makes it easier to debug and design